-Dev Mode in Figma design gives developers everything they need to navigate design files and transform designs into code.
-With Dev Mode, designers and developers stay on the same page, making sure important details aren’t lost in the handoff process.
+Dev Mode in Figma gives you everything you need to navigate design files and transform designs into code.
+With Dev Mode, designers and developers can stay on the same page, making sure important details aren’t lost in the handoff process.

-- Quickly find designs ready for development with section statuses
+- Quickly review designs that are ready for development with statuses and annotations

-- Streamline your workflow with developer-focused integrations, like Jira, Storybook and GitHub
+- Streamline workflows with developer-focused integrations, like JIRA, Storybook and GitHub

 Enter Dev Mode